GaraSharp/mylinespacing/README.md

 # mylinespacing
-my line-spacing plugin for Gedit 3
+my line-spacing plugin for Gedit 3 (3.18 and upper)

 first appearance : 2017-03-06